Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Partial surgery.
 If a tumor is too big to take out completely, surgery may be used to remove part of it so that other treatments may work better.

 Chemotherapy.
-Drugs that fight carcinoid tumor cells may be given into your bloodstream or taken by mouth.
-Usually it is best to give several of these drugs in combination.
+Medicines that fight carcinoid tumor cells may be given into your bloodstream or taken by mouth.
+Usually it is best to give several of these medicines in combination.

-Octreotide (Sandostatin).
-This is a drug that is given by injection.
-This drug helps control the symptoms of carcinoid tumor and may also block or reverse tumor growth.
+Octreotide.
+This is a medicine that is given by injection.
+This medicine helps control the symptoms of carcinoid tumor and may also block or reverse tumor growth.

 Liver treatment.
-If a carcinoid tumor has spread into your liver, chemotherapy drugs may be injected into your liver, or small pellets may be injected that block blood flow to the tumor cells.
+If a carcinoid tumor has spread into your liver, chemotherapy medicines may be injected into your liver, or small pellets may be injected that block blood flow to the tumor cells.

 There is no way to prevent the growth of a carcinoid tumor.
 One risk factor that you can control is smoking.
 You may be able to lower your risk for carcinoid tumor by not smoking.
 Treating carcinoid tumor may help you prevent the symptoms of carcinoid syndrome.

-In addition to following all your doctors instructions, taking your medications, and keeping all your appointments, you can help manage carcinoid tumor by learning as much as you can about the disease and taking an active role in your treatment.
+In addition to following all your healthcare providers' instructions, taking your medicines, and keeping all your appointments, you can help manage carcinoid tumor by learning as much as you can about the disease and taking an active role in your treatment.
 Here are some other management suggestions:

 Make sure you follow a nutritious, high-protein diet.